-The Beginnings of Buddhism in Myanmar are debatable, it is unclear as to the exact year Buddhism was introduced into Burma and is generally thought by scholars who have researched the subject to be between the 3rd and 5th centuries, there are however some who would say earlier, although there has been no defining proof.
-A small number of Buddhist relics excavated from the Pyu sites in Sri Ksetra and Beikthano show that there was at least a Buddhist influence, dating from the 5th to 6th centuries.
+The Beginnings of Buddhism in Myanmar are debatable, it is unclear as to the exact year Buddhism was introduced, it is generally thought by scholars who have researched the subject that Buddhism had its beginnings between the 3rd and 5th centuries, there are however some who would say earlier, although there has been no defining proof.
+A small number of Buddhist relics excavated from the Pyu sites in Sri Ksetra and Beikthano show that there was at least a Buddhist influence, between the 5th to 6th centuries.

-The earliest practicing Buddhists in Myanmar were the Mon and Pyu peoples.
-Early Buddhist artifacts and Buddhist art in Burma show that the people of those times worshiped a mix of Theravada and Mahayana Buddhism, as well as Tantric and animist practices.
+The earliest practising Buddhists in Myanmar were the Mon and Pyu peoples.
+Early Buddhist artefacts and Buddhist art in Burma show that the people of those times worshipped a mix of Theravada and Mahayana Buddhism, as well as Tantric, animist and spirit worship.

-The Pagan period between the 11th – 14th centuries is undeniably the most significant period in the history of Buddhism in Burma after the first Burman King, King Anawrahta of Pagan converted to Buddhism through his interaction with Shin Arahan, a visiting Buddhist monk, and native of Thaton, who practiced Theravada Buddhism and later his interactions with monks from Sri Lanka who also practiced Theravada Buddhism.
+The Pagan period between the 11th – 14th centuries is undeniably the most significant period in the history of Buddhism in Burma after the first Burman King, King Anawrahta of Pagan converted to Buddhism through his interaction with the Mon monk Shin Arahan, a visiting Buddhist monk, and native of Thaton, who practised Theravada Buddhism and later his interactions with monks from Sri Lanka who also adhere to the Theravada Buddhism school of Buddhism.

-King Anawrahta wishing to convert his people to the purer form of Buddhism attempted to ban the worship of nats and spirits, but Nat and spirit worship was so entrenched among his people that he agreed to a compromise by legitimizing thirty-seven of the most popular nats.
+The founder of Pagan King Anawrahta (1014 – 1077) wished to convert his people to the purer form of Buddhism introduced to him by the Mon monk Shin Arahan.
+He attempted to ban the worship of nats and spirits, but Nat and spirit worship was so entrenched among his people that he agreed to a compromise by legitimizing thirty-seven of the most popular nats of the time.

-The Theravada school of Buddhism is the main form of Buddhism practiced in Myanmar today and is second to the Mahayana school of Buddhism which originated in India, and today is the most widespread form of Buddhism practiced in many parts of Asia, China, Mongolia, Japan, Korea, and Tibet, excluding Thailand and Laos who practice the Theravada form of Buddhism, which is considered the purest form of Buddhism practiced today.
+The Theravada school of Buddhism is the main form of Buddhism practised in Myanmar today and is second to the Mahayana school of Buddhism which originated in India, and is the most widespread form of Buddhism practised in many parts of Asia, China, Mongolia, Japan, Korea, and Tibet, excluding Thailand and Laos who practice the Theravada form of Buddhism, which is considered the purest form of Buddhism practised today.